 Executive Committee

 The Green Party of Allegheny County elects an Executive Committee every February to carry out tasks and handle party business between General Assembly meetings.
 Our current officers are listed below.
-Feel free to Contact Us with questions, comments, or matters to bring up at our next business meeting.
+Feel free to contact us with questions, comments, or matters to bring up at our next business meeting.

 If there is a vacancy, interested members may nominate themselves to fill the office for the remainder of the term at the next general assembly meeting.

-2024 Executive Committee
+2025 Executive Committee

 Jay Ting Walker